Tippecanoe and Tyler Too: Modern recordings

 The song was part of the 1968 Off-Broadway musical How to Steal an Election and its cast album, with music and lyrics adapted by folk singer Oscar Brand.

 The song has been recorded in a traditional form multiple times — in 1960 by Broadway veteran Howard Da Silva on the album "Politics and Poker — Songs to Get Elected By" released by Monitor Records (New York); in 1978 by Peter Janovsky on the album Winners and Losers: Campaign Songs from the Critical Elections in American History, Vol. 1 for Folkways Records; and in 1999 by Oscar Brand on the album Presidential Campaign Songs: 1789–1996 for Smithsonian Folkways Recordings, the successor label to Folkways Records.

 The band They Might Be Giants recorded an alternative rock version of the song for the 2004 compilation album Future Soundtrack for America, using a three-verse lyric as adapted by Oscar Brand (from the first, eighth and second verses in Ross's original).
 The compilation was a benefit album for political causes relating to that year's election.
 John Flansburgh of They Might be Giants has remarked on the song's historical success as "the 'Rock Around the Clock' of campaign songs" and "the 'I Want to Hold Your Hand' of campaign songs."

 The song is featured in Episode 3, Season 7 of the television series Parks and Recreation.
 Leslie Knope attempts to use the supposed remains of a cabin once belonging to Harrison to create groundswell support for converting the site into a national park.

+Legacy

+When William Henry Harrison's grandson, Benjamin Harrison ran for President in 1888 the nickname Tippecanoe was carried forward and featured in the campaign.